mattblovell/kodi_panel/README.rst

 Pillow" portion of the script.

 With the slightly larger 4-inch display, a new case was needed.
-Those new design files are also available on `Thingiverse <https://www.thingiverse.com/thing:4704093>`_.
+Those `new design files <https://www.thingiverse.com/thing:4704093>`_ are also posted on Thingiverse.

 Movie Info
 **********